Heathercoraje/pim/README.md

 I started backpacking since 14.
 I traveled to 27 countries so far.
 I was impressed by wonderful historial sites but people I have met while traveling impressed me more.
 In fact some of them practically have changed how I see life now.
 In this project, I want to introduce my friends who have inspired me, awakened me through sharing their visions in life.

 <strong>tl;dr</strong>, 'People I've Met' is a tribute project for my friends around the world for coloring my life with millions of colors.
-With the lessons I learnt on the road, I have become brave to question what is always accepted as 'Good life'.
+With the lessons I learnt on the road, I have become brave to question what is always accepted as a 'Good life'.
 Later, I would like to publish a book out of the project so that young generation of my country can feel less anxious about to want different elements in life.